Zhengqbbb/cz-git/docs/config/show.md

 #### Use 256 RGB Color
 > Not recommended for use in projects, poor compatibility
 - **rule**: `"38;2;${R};${G};${B}"`
-  ⇒ You can check this link to see if your terminal supports displaying 256 RGB Color Truecolor: [https://github.com/termstandard/colors](https://github.com/termstandard/colors#truecolor-support-in-output-devices)
+  ⇒ You can check this link to see if your terminal supports displaying 256 RGB Color True-Color: [https://github.com/termstandard/colors](https://github.com/termstandard/colors#truecolor-support-in-output-devices)
 - **example**: `"38;2;255;100;0"`
 ---
 If you don't want to use the theme color of the configuration record, you can add a line to the profile file such as `~/.bashrc` or `~/.zshrc`, which will have a higher priority: